REIMAGINING CULTURAL MEMORIES

 As the Curator and Project Manager of Reimagining Cultural Memories, I collaborated with Jamaican visual artist Acquille Dunkley to showcase his newly conceived digital artworks across diverse mediums, including aluminum, archival paper, installation, and screens.

-I also curated and managed an engaging public programme featuring guided tours, live demonstrations, and a panel discussion that I moderated, fostering dialogue on the intersections of Digital Art and Jamaican culture.
+I also curated an engaging public programme featuring guided tours, live demonstrations, and a panel discussion which fostered dialogue on the intersections of Digital Art and Jamaican culture.

-On top of curating, I managed the entire project, securing sponsorships with local and international partners, launching a comprehensive marketing campaign that included national television, radio and newspaper coverage, as well as digital billboards, writing all textual materials, designing the exhibition handout, wall labels, and wall texts, moderating the panel discussion.
+In addition to curating, I managed the entire project, securing 14 sponsorships with local and international partners, launching a comprehensive marketing campaign that included national television, digital billboards, radio and newspaper coverage, writing all textual materials, designing the exhibition handout, wall labels, and wall texts, and moderating the panel discussion.